hoastyle/Makefile-Tutorial/Note/note2.md

 	$(COMPILE.c) $(OUTPUT_OPTION) $<
 ```

+make -p can show the progress of make.

 Actual command: 'cc -c -o $@ $<'

 Question: What is $< and $@ mean?
 $@ is target of rule, $< is first parameter of prerequisite

+Special Var
+* $@
+* $<
+* $?: List which was composed by files that newer than target
+* $^: List which was composed by all members of prerequisites